xiehuangcandou/NEST/NESTAnnouncement/5_NestCore_NEST2.0.md

 ## Summary about de facto chains :

-1. In fact, the essence of the chain is not to " upload " fact information to the chain, but to form (generate) facts on the chain;
+> 1. In fact, the essence of the chain is not to " upload " fact information to the chain, but to form (generate) facts on the chain;

-2 , regardless of the fact that the center of uploading information, or go to the center of the way uploaded, means that the fact that the first produced under the chain on the chain.
+> 2 , regardless of the fact that the center of uploading information, or go to the center of the way uploaded, means that the fact that the first produced under the chain on the chain.
 For a real oracle system , the off-chain facts should be synchronized on the chain;

-3.NEST-Price is unique in that it forms a price fact directly on the chain, while other oracle systems simply upload a price fact to the chain, which is an essential difference.
+> 3.NEST-Price is unique in that it forms a price fact directly on the chain, while other oracle systems simply upload a price fact to the chain, which is an essential difference.

-So, what is the NEST Protocol ?
-NEST Protocol is a decentralized network of price fact prediction machines .
+> So, what is the NEST Protocol?NEST Protocol is a decentralized network of price fact prediction machines .

 ---